-- Member lack of understanding of implications when choosing, or being referred to, nonparticipating physicians or facilities. - Market Exceptions are reviewed and approved on a case by case basis and don't allow for identification of trending/patterns. - Network Operations contracts with most providers in the rural area already.
-Members are out-of-area when needing care.
+- Member lack of understanding of implications when choosing, or being referred to, non-participating physicians or facilities. - Market Exceptions are usually approved on a case by case basis and don't allow for identification of trending/patterns.

 Improvements/Interventions/Actions: